-MEETING OF THE PUBL MEETING OF THE PUBLIC TRUST BOARD - 4 th July 2019 Walsall Together Business s Case and Integrated Care e Partnership AGENDA ITEM: 13 (ICP) Board Terms of Refe erence Report Author and Job Title: Walsall Together Partnership Responsible Director: Daren Fradgley Interim Director of Walsall Together Action Required Approve ⊠ Discuss □ Inform Ass sure 🗆 Executive Summary The Walsall Together Business Case has been produced following the approval of the Case for Change document in March 2018.
+MEETING OF THE PUBLIC TRUST BOARD - 4 th July 2019 Walsall Together Business Walsall Together Business Case and Integrated Care Partnership AGENDA ITEM: 13 (ICP) Board Terms of Refe erence Report Author and Job Title: Walsall Together Partnership Responsible Director: Daren Fradgley Interim Director of Walsall Together Action Required Approve ⊠ Discuss □ Inform □ As sure 🗆 Executive Summary The Walsall Together Business Case has been produced following the approval of the Case for Change document in March 2018.
 The business case outlines the following; The way in which the 'Walsall Together' partners will improve the way specialist support is delivered in the community.
 New integrated ways of working will be developed to improve the health and wellbeing outcomes for the citizens of Walsall.
 An Increase in the quality of care provided.
 Long term financial sustainability for the system.
 Walsall Together supports the wider Black Country Sustainability and Transformation Plans (STP) by enabling place-based, partnership working to improve the health and welling of a population.
-Recommendation Does this report mitigate risk included in the BAF or Trust Risk develop effective partnerships within the Walsall Together Registers? please outline Partnership may result in the Trust being able to deliver integra care and Population Health Management'
+Recommendation Does this report Members of the Trust Board are asked to: To approve the model of operating in principle for serv as described, with more detailed plans and Board approto to be sought in due course.
+To approve the establishment of the Walsall Together Board To approve the Terms of reference for the Integrated C Partnership (ICP) Board (Appendix 1).
+To support the development of an s75 NHS Act conduring 2019/20 and for the ICP board to present a prop back to the Trust Board and Council Cabinet consideration.
+This paper provides assurance and approval of the Business ca Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline and the TOR provides assured the TOR provides miting develop effective partners.
+Partnership may result in a care and Population Health gation against BA hips within the W the Trust being al AF 003 ' Failure to alsall Together

 Resource implications The resources required to deliver the business case are explained throughout.
 These include the leadership team and also the Trust Services that are considered in scope in each of the Horizons Legal and Equality and Diversity implications The principles of the case have been tested against the NHS transactions principles through two confirm and challenge sessions with NHS England and NHS Improvement.
 Legal and Commercial advice has been sought through the Governance workstream.
 Additional legal advice will be required in Horizon 1 when the Section 75 arrangements are considered.
-Strategic Objectives Safe, high quality care ⊠ Partners ⊠ Resources ⊠ Care at home ⊠ Value colleagues ⊠
+Strategic Objectives Safe, high quality care ⊠ Partners ⊠ Care at home ⊠ Value colleagues ⊠ Resources 🗵